• Skip to primary navigation

 Both noodles are mixed Korean cold noodles dishes.
 But there are some significant differences between the two dishes including the type of noodles, broth, and toppings.

 • Bibim Guksu: This dish is made with somen or somyeon, thin wheat flour noodles, and doesn’t have broth added.
 The toppings can vary from lettuce, cabbage, cucumbers, carrots, seaweed and boiled egg.
-However, if you’re making your bibim noodles at home…feel free to add your topping of choice!
+If you’re making your bibim guksu noodles at home, feel free to add your topping of choice!

-• Bibim Naengmyeon: This dish uses buckwheat noodles which are a darker brown color.
-The noodles are prepared with gochujang, asian pears, and a radish broth, made from pickling radish.
+• Bibim Naengmyeon: This dish uses buckwheat noodles which are darker brown in color.
+The noodles are prepared with gochujang, Asian pears, and a radish broth, made from pickling radish.
 The broth has a sweet and tangy taste and sometimes is served frozen and icy.
-Common toppings for Bibim Naengmyeon is brisket, asian pear, boiled egg and radish.
+Common toppings for Bibim Naengmyeon is brisket, Asian pear, boiled egg and radish.

-• Quick: This recipe is very quick to assemble so it’s great for quick dinners or lunches.
+• Quick : This Korean bibim guksu recipe is very quick to assemble so it’s great for quick dinners or lunches.
 The only cooking it requires is boiling the noodles and egg.

-• Perfect for Warm Weather: The noodles are served cold and have a refreshing flavor making a satisfying dish that’s perfect for hot days.
+• Perfect for Warm Weather: These noodles are served cold and have a refreshing flavor making a satisfying dish that’s perfect for hot days.

 • Serves One: An easy recipe that makes just one serving but you can easily multiply the recipe if you’re cooking for your family.